pyamsoft/update-hosts/README.md

 # update-hosts
 This is a fork of the original hosts-update repository by zant95 on GitHub.
-You can find the original here: http://github.com/zant95/hosts-update
+You can find the original [here](http://github.com/zant95/hosts-update)

 The project was originally licensed under the MIT license.
-This original
-license is included as the MIT_LICENSE file, and the original code base
-is able to be viewed by combing through the git history.
+This original license is included as the MIT_LICENSE file, and the original code base is able to be viewed by combing through the git history.

 This script, designed for GNU/Linux, generates a hosts file based on multiple